Can pets eat Durian?

 Description

-For pets, only tiny amounts of ripe plain flesh are appropriate, if offered at all.
-The husk and seeds are not edible and should be kept out of reach because they can cause choking or obstruction.
+Only tiny amounts of ripe plain durian flesh are appropriate if offered at all.
+The husk and large seeds are choking hazards and should be kept out of reach.
+Rich, sweet flesh may upset sensitive digestion.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.